 It depressing to know that the Earth is continuously suffering because of our own doing – and we are not doing anything about it.

 After seeing the documentary, I started to think what I can do on my own to stop global warming.
 Even before watching it, whenever I have a trash at hand I don’t usually throw it anywhere.
-Our country is prone to occasional floods, even my hometown, that’s why I always keep in mind to throw my trash to the proper trash can so as to avoid flooding.
+Our country, the Philippines, is prone to occasional floods that’s why I always keep in mind to throw my trash properly so as to not contribute to the cause of flooding.
 I also conserve energy at home or at the office by turning off appliances that are not in use.
-What I am going to do moving forward is to purchase an eco bag that I can use anywhere and avoid plastic or paper packaging to lessen garbage.
+What I am going to do moving forward is to purchase an Eco bag that I can use anywhere and avoid plastic or paper packaging to lessen garbage.
 One of the surprising thing that I learn from the documentary is to eat less or no beef at all.
 Because cows produce more methane than chicken or pig, and methane is one of the pollutants of our atmosphere.
 By eating less beef I can do myself and the Earth a favor.
 One last thing to do, is to spread the word and urge people around me to help prevent climate change.

 We must act now or it will be all too late for us.
-Climate change is nearing our door step and once its in our doors, there’s nothing we can do stop it.
+Climate change is nearing our door step and once its in our home, there’s nothing we can do stop it.